-In EVOX, as in many others blind signatures based voting protocols, the Administrator can insert votes for the absentee voters without being noticed.
-This is exactly the problem that EVOX-MA tackles.
-The idea is to ensure accuracy by sharing the power of the election Administrator among several servers: there are NAdministrators and it is required signatures from t of them, $t \le N$ to make a ballot valid.
+DuRette's (1999) work tackles a common problem in voting protocols based in blind signatures: preventing the Administrator from introducing ballots in the election.
+The idea is to ensure accuracy by sharing the power of the election Administrator among several servers: there are n Administrators and it is required t signatures of them to make a ballot valid.
 An additional signature from the Manager ensures democracy.

-Here is an overview of the protocol (c.f.
-Figure 2): the voter contacts the Manager and obtains a ballot (1), fills it and contacts t Administrators for signing his ballot (2).
-Then the voter gets the Manager's signature over all the signatures previously obtained from the Administrators (3) and, finally, he submits his vote to the Counter through an Anonymizer, which protects the voter's privacy from the Counter (4)2.
+Here's an overview of the protocol (c.f.
+Figure 1): the voter contacts the Manager and obtains a ballot (1), fills it and contacts t? n Administrators for signing his ballot (2).
+Then the voter gets the Manager's signature over all the signatures previously obtained from the Administrators (3) and, finally, he submits his vote to the Counter through an Anonymizer, which protects the voter's privacy from the Counter (4).

-If the Manager is not trusted then, in theory, the value of t should be $t \ge N/2 + 1$.
-However, in practice this threshold depends on the implementation and may not be enough to prevent Manager's frauds.
-In fact, the EVOX-MA system uses one password per voter for all Administrators and for the Manager.
-None of these entities knows the password in advance, because a UNIX-like validation is used.
+If the Manager is not trusted than t? n/2 + 1.
+However, this threshold is not enough because DuRette's system uses one password per voter for all Administrators and for the Manager.
+None of these entities know the password in advance, because a UNIX-like validation is used.
 However, a small set of Administrators, colluded with the Manager, can generate false votes using a voter's password once they get it.
-The fraud may be performed as follows: x colluded Administrators use a voter's password to get signatures from all the Administrators not contacted by the voter and send to the Manager a signed vote that it could accept and send to the Counter.
-With N Administrators and $N/2+\Delta$ required signatures, x is equal to 2Δ .
-If Δ is a low value, 1 or 2 for improving performance, the possibility of attack is not negligible.
-If t, the number of required signatures, is less than N/2, the Manager, by itself, can introduce votes without the participation of any other entity.
-But in both cases the Manager must actively participate in the fraud to drop legitimate votes and replace them by votes produced by the colluded Administrators or by itself.
-Thus, in practice, even with $t \ge N/2 + 1$ the Manager, colluded with a small number of Administrators, can impersonate votes.
+The fraud may work like this: x colluded Administrators use a voter's password to get signatures from all the Administrators not contacted by the voter and send to the Manager a signed vote that it could accept and send to the Counter.
+With n Administrators and n/2+? required signatures, x is equal to 2?.
+If, for improving performance, ? is a low value (1 or 2), the possibility of attack is not negligible.
+If t is less than n/2 the Manager, it self, can introduce votes without the participation of any other entity.

-Figure 2 - EVOX Managed Administrator
+Figure 1 - EVOX Managed Administrator